ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/custom-store-features.md

 </code-example>

-In addition to the state and computed properties, this feature also specifies a set of state updaters for modifying the request status.
+In addition to the state slice and computed signals, this feature also specifies a set of state updaters for modifying the request status.

 <code-example header="request-status.feature.ts">